buddha-nyl/hnl-ws-spring-jpa-hibernate/README.txt

 http://localhost:8080/hnl-ws-spring-jpa-hibernate/

-You should see a table view of the web services.
-Click on the link and it should bring up the running wsdl.
+You should see a table view of the web services as well as RestFul Service.
+Click on the link and it should bring up the running services.
+For the RESTful time servie it will print out current time.